solfegejs/solfege/README.md

-solfege
+Solfege
 =======

-The Solfege NodeJS framework
+A framework for NodeJS.